What is Affordable Employer Coverage Under ObamaCare?

 Affordability of Employer-Sponsored Coverage and the Marketplace

 If employer sponsored coverage is affordable under the “9.5% rule,” then the employee can’t get cost assistance through the Health Insurance Marketplace for themselves or their family members.
 If the employer offers health coverage to that person’s family, then all qualifying family members will not be eligible for cost assistance either.

 Affordability of Employer-Sponsored Coverage and Medicaid / CHIP

 Families with access to “affordable” coverage through an employer may still qualify for Medicaid or CHIP depending upon if the state expanded Medicaid, their income, their family size, and age of the children.
-Since eligibility level is different for each state, the easiest way to see if you qualify is to contact HealthCare.Gov or your state Medicaid office.
+Since the eligibility level is different for each state, the easiest way to see if you qualify is to contact HealthCare.Gov or your state Medicaid office.

 How the 8% Affordability Exemption Works

-If employer coverage costs more than “8%” (adjusted for the year) of Modified Adjusted Gross Income MAGI of families income for self-only coverage for an employee, or of a families income for a family coverage, they are exempt from the per month fee for not having coverage.
-Because both are based on the families income, it is possible for the employee’s family members to be exempt, but not the employee.
-These hardship exemptions, can qualify you for a catastrophic plan.
-If it costs more than 9.5% (adjusted) you can use the Marketplace and qualify for cost assistance.
+If employer coverage costs more than “8%” (adjusted for the year) of Modified Adjusted Gross Income MAGI of families income for self-only coverage for an employee, or of a family income for family coverage, they are exempt from the per month fee for not having coverage.
+Because both are based on the family’s income, it is possible for the employee’s family members to be exempt, but not the employee.
+These hardship exemptions can qualify you for a catastrophic plan.
+If it costs more than 9.5% (adjusted), you can use the Marketplace and qualify for cost assistance.

-If Marketplace coverage costs more than “8%” of families income than you qualify for the same exemption from purchasing health insurance and from owing the fee.
+If Marketplace coverage costs more than “8%” of families income then you qualify for the same exemption from purchasing health insurance and from owing the fee.

 Find out If You Qualify for an Affordability Exemption